gomorpheus/morpheus-docs/integration_guides/Automation/ansible.rst

 In many environments, there may be security restrictions on utilizing SSH or WinRM to run playbooks from an Ansible server on the appliance to a target machine.
 This could be due to being a customer network (in the environment of an MSP ), or various security restrictions put in place by tighter industries (i.e. Government, Medical, Finance).

 Ansible can get one in trouble in a hurry.
-It is limited in scalability due to its fundamental design decisions that seem to bypass concepts core to all other configuration management frameworks (i.e. SaltStack, Chef, and Puppet).
+It is limited in scalability due to its fundamental design decisions that seem to bypass concepts core to all other configuration management frameworks (i.e. Chef and Puppet).
 Because of its lack of an agent, the Ansible execution binary itself has to handle all the load and logic of executing playbooks on all the machines in the inventory of an Ansible project.
 This differs from other tools where the workload is distributed across the agents of each vm.
 Because of this (reaching out) approach, Ansible is very easy to get started with, but can be quite a bit slower as well as harder to scale up.
 However, |morpheus| offers some solutions to help mitigate these issues and increase scalability while, at the same time improving security.

 How does the |morpheus| Agent Command Bus Work?
 ```````````````````````````````````````````````